rashlight/QReminder/README.md

 # License

-Your can use this project under the terms of the GNU General Public License, version 3 or at your option, any later version.
+You can use this project under the terms of the GNU General Public License, version 3 or at your option, any later version.
 See LICENSE file for more information.